 Your hens are already a valuable asset to your homestead, but that’s no reason not to maximize their potential earning power.
 So why not find ways to put your hens to work helping you on your homestead?
 They love doing it and it makes your life easier.
 A busy hen is a happy hen!
 Not to mention it’s a fantastic way to save money on chicken feed!
 Now that’s what I call a win-win-WIN situation!

-Here are five ways chickens can help on the homestead:
+Five ways chickens can help on the homestead

 Bugs and insects of all kinds inhabit your farm every year.
 Instead of spraying chemicals, chickens are a great way to get rid of these pesky varmints.